Shavkat Rakhmonov: Ultimate Fighting Championship

-Rakhmonov was scheduled to face Geoff Neal on January 14, 2023, at UFC Fight Night: Strickland vs. Imavov.
+Rakhmonov was scheduled to face Geoff Neal on January 14, 2023, at UFC Fight Night 217.
 However, Neal pulled out due to an undisclosed injury.
 The pair was rescheduled for UFC 285 on March 4, 2023.
 At the weigh-ins, Neal weighed in at 175 pounds, 4 pounds over the non-title fight welterweight limit.
 As a result, the bout proceeded as a catchweight and Neal was fined 30% of his fight purse, which went to Rakhmonov.
 He won the fight via a rear-naked choke submission in the third round.
 This fight earned Rakhmonov his first Fight of the Night award.

 Rakhmonov was scheduled to face Kelvin Gastelum on September 16, 2023, at UFC Fight Night 227.
 However, Gastelum withdrew in late July after sustaining a facial fracture.

 Rakhmonov faced Stephen Thompson on December 16, 2023, at UFC 296.
 He won via a rear-naked choke submission with just four seconds remaining in the second round, making him the first person to ever finish Thompson by submission in his MMA career.

-Rakhmonov was scheduled to compete for the UFC Welterweight Championship against current champion Belal Muhammad on December 7, 2024 at UFC 310.
+Rakhmonov was scheduled to compete for the UFC Welterweight Championship against Belal Muhammad on December 7, 2024 at UFC 310.
 However, due to a bone infection in his foot, Muhammad was forced to withdraw.
 Rakhmonov instead faced Ian Machado Garry in a 5-round title eliminator.
 Rakhmonov won the fight by unanimous decision in his first MMA decision victory.

 Due to injury, Rakhmonov was unable to compete for the championship against then champion Belal Muhammad at UFC 315 but stated that he would be offered a title shot later in the year after recovering.
+In January 2026, it was reported that Rakhmonov's knee injury would keep him out of action for nine-to-ten months.
+He was removed from #2 in the rankings as a result of this injury.